The Aristocats: Home media

 It was released on VHS in Europe on January 1, 1990, and in the UK in 1995.
 It was first released on VHS in North America on April 24, 1996, as part of the Masterpiece Collection.

 In January 2000, Walt Disney Home Video launched the Gold Classic Collection, and The Aristocats was released on VHS and DVD on April 4, 2000.
 The DVD contained the film in its 1.33:1 aspect ratio enhanced with Dolby 2.0 surround sound.
 The Gold Collection release was quietly discontinued in 2006.
 A new single-disc Special Edition DVD (previously announced as a 2-Disc set) was released on February 5, 2008.

 Disney released the film on Blu-ray for the first time on August 21, 2012.
 The 2-disc Special Edition Blu-ray/DVD combo (both in Blu-ray and DVD packaging) featured a new digital transfer and new bonus material.
 A single disc DVD edition was also released on the same day.

+In honor of Disney's 100th anniversary, The Aristocats was re-released on February 28, 2023 as a Disney100 Edition (BLU-RAY + DVD).
+A Walmart-exclusive package, released the same day, contains a collectible commemorative pin.

 Reception

 Box office

 By January 1972, The Aristocats had earned $10.1 million in box office rentals from the United States and Canada.
-Overseas, the film became the most popular "general release" movie at the British box office in 1971.
-The film was the most popular film in France in 1971 and had total admissions of 12.7 million.
-It is also ranked as the eighteenth highest-grossing of all time in France.
-The film is the most popular film released in Germany in 1971 with admissions of 11.3 million being the country's eleventh highest-grossing film.
-By the end of its initial theatrical run, the film had earned domestic rentals of $11 million and $17 million in foreign countries, for a worldwide rental of $28 million.
+Overseas, the film became the most popular "general release" movie at the British box office in 1971 with rentals of $2.6 million.

+The Aristocats was the most widely-attended film in France in 1971, with 12.7 million in ticket admissions.
+It is currently the 20th highest-grossing film of all-time in France, earning $3.6 million in box office rentals.
+That same year, the film was the most widely-attended film released in Germany with ticket admissions of 11.3 million.
+It is currently Germany's 11th highest-grossing film of all-time.
+By the end of its initial theatrical run, the film had earned domestic rentals of $11 million and $17 million in international countries, for a worldwide rental of $28 million.

 The film was re-released to theaters in the United States on December 19, 1980, where it grossed an additional $18 million and again on April 10, 1987, where it grossed $17 million.
 The film grossed $32 million worldwide from an international re-release in 1994, including $11 million in France.
 The Aristocats has had a lifetime gross of $55.7 million in the United States and Canada, and its total lifetime worldwide box office gross is $191 million.